eBay/tsv-utils/docs/ToolReference.md

 $ # Unique a file based on two fields
 $ tsv-uniq -f 1,2 data.tsv

+$ # Unique a file based on the 'URL' field
+$ tsv-uniq -H -f URL data.tsv

-$ # Unique a file based on the first four fields
+$ # Unique a file based on the 'URL' and 'Date' fields
-$ tsv-uniq -f 1-4 data.tsv
+$ tsv-uniq -H -f URL,Date data.tsv

 $ # Output all the lines, generating an ID for each unique entry
 $ tsv-uniq -f 1,2 --equiv data.tsv

-$ # Generate uniq IDs, but account for headers
-$ tsv-uniq -f 1,2 --equiv --header data.tsv

 $ # Generate line numbers specific to each key
 $ tsv-uniq -f 1,2 --number --header data.tsv